ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 provided, and with lids or corers—one to
 `contain water for drinking, the other for
 evaporation—and he em always have a
-supply of cold water in warm weather
+supply of cold water in warm weather.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_fascinus_ver01%2Fdata%2Fsn84026112%2F000002384%2F1871080901%2F0116.jp2/pct:8.358969,76.724522,11.694866,10.109776/!600,600/0/default.jpg"/>
 </td>